Beautiful Canadian restaurant interior

 2. Your Guest Data Is Yours

 The relationship between you and your guests belongs entirely to you.
-We just make it possible to honor it at scale.
 Legacy platforms withhold diner emails or use your data to suggest neighbor competitors.
-With Dashi Reserve, your guest database is completely yours.
-If you ever choose to change systems, your history, notes, and records are exported cleanly with zero hassle.
+With Dashi Reserve, your guest database is completely yours — export cleanly with zero hassle, anytime.

 3. Turn First-Timers into Regulars (Automatically)

-Operators are incredibly time-starved.
-You do not have time to sit in an office managing database segmentation.
-Dashi's guest intelligence is completely integrated into the broader Dashi POS and loyalty stack.
-The reservations build the profile, the POS records their exact dining habits, and automated SMS reminders reactivate them.
-Every transaction makes the next service smarter, automatically driving repeat visits without requiring administrative work.
+Dashi's guest intelligence is completely integrated into the broader POS and loyalty stack.
+The reservations build the profile, the POS records their dining habits, and automated SMS reminders reactivate them.
+Every transaction makes the next service smarter.

 The Math of Margins: Flat-Fee vs. Per-Cover Systems